OSINTer-Platform/ansible/README.md

 everyone, and therefore we fully support the other platforms listed.

 ## Using own CA for TLS certificate
-OSINTer-ansible will automatically setup certificates for use with TLS certificates, but these will be self signed.
+OSINTansible will automatically setup certificates for use with TLS certificates, but these will be self signed.
 If it is needed to have those signed by an existing CA, the proccess is as follows:
-- Rename a copy of the CA private key to "ca.key" and move it to the "./vars/CA" directory in the OSINTer-ansible
+- Rename a copy of the CA private key to "ca.key" and move it to the "./vars/CA" directory in the OSINTansible
 - Rename a copy of a certificate signed by the CA to "ca.crt" and move it to the same directory
 - Now simply follow the instructions in the guick guide.
 The playbooks will automatically recognize the CA and use it for signing the certificates.

 ### Using SELinux
-OSINTer-ansible is designed to be able to deal with systems that has SELinux enabled as standard (like CentOS 8), and as such, it shouldn't be a problem to have SELinux enabled.
-The functionality is still tending to the buggy side, however, and therefore we recommend that if OSINTer doesn't work after deployment using OSINTer-ansible, to try and deploy it again, but this time with SELinux being set temporarily to permissive.
+OSINTansible is designed to be able to deal with systems that has SELinux enabled as standard (like CentOS 8), and as such, it shouldn't be a problem to have SELinux enabled.
+The functionality is still tending to the buggy side, however, and therefore we recommend that if OSINTer doesn't work after deployment using OSINTansible, to try and deploy it again, but this time with SELinux being set temporarily to permissive.
 If this solves the problem, please contact us so that we can fix the issue.

-There is also a few things you should keep in mind if using OSINTer-ansible with
+There is also a few things you should keep in mind if using OSINTansible with
 SELinux:
 - It will give nginx full read-access to the whole /srv/OSINTwebserver directory using the ```httpd_sys_content_t``` context.